Categorizing mortgage repayments as transfers (with the interest portion as an expense)

 • Mortgage repayments (transfer)

-• Mortgage interest (regular category)
+• Mortgage interest (expense)

 Note